Gordon's Medical Centre

 Seeing a Counsellor at Gordon's

 We have three School Counsellors.
 Each one is here one full day per week.
 Counselling is available to all students and they can either speak to a teacher or Houseparent to be referred or they can self-refer themselves via the link found on the Deputy Head’s weekly Bulletins.

 Michael has been a Counsellor for over ten years, for the past seven years he has worked almost exclusively in schools.
 He is the Lead Counsellor at a boys' independent school along with his role at Gordon’s.
 Michael also works in private practice with both young people and adults.

 His training and work is from a person centred approach.
 This is non-directive, meaning the client always chooses what they want to talk about and are able to take things at their pace.
 He believes in the importance of creating a safe, non-judgemental, respectful space that people can feel comfortable to talk about what they wish.

-Outside of his work, he loves many different sports, travelling, cars, food and anything that can combine all of those.
+Outside work, he loves many different sports, travelling, cars, food and anything that can combine all of those.